 Wages are due on the regular payday.
-If requested in writing, final paychecks must be sent by trackable mail.
+If requested, final paychecks must be mailed.
 When the amount of wages is in dispute, the employer's payment of the undisputed portion cannot restrict the right of the employee to continue a claim for the rest of the wages.

-Employees must be notified in writing of paydays, pay rates, policies on vacation and sick leave, and of commission, bonus and other pay matters.
-Employers must notify employees in writing of any reduction in the rate of promised wages at least one pay period prior to such change.
+Employees must be notified of paydays, pay rates, policies on vacation and sick leave, and of commission, bonus and other pay matters.
+Employers must notify employees in writing or through a posted notice maintained in a place accessible to its employees of any reduction in the rate of promised wages at least 24 hours prior to such change.